Sakura Hijiki (Domestic Shipping Only)

 ¥500

-Hijiki has a very rich and mellow flavor like wakame seaweed and kelp.
+Hijiki has a very rich and mellow flavor like Wakame seaweed and Kombu (kelp).

-Because it is so satisfying and has a strong presence, it can serve as both the star and a supporting role on a plate.
+It can serve as both the star and a supporting role on a plate with its strong presence.

-“Sakura Hijiki" combines such hijiki with the flavor of cherry blossoms.
-The pure aroma and fresh taste of cherry blossoms will fill your mouth with "spring" the moment you put it in your mouth.
+“Sakura Hijiki" combines such hijiki with the flavor of Sakura (cherry blossoms).
+The pure aroma and fresh taste of sakura will fill your mouth with "spring" the moment you put it in your mouth.

 After removing the salt, we recommend you to eat it as it is, just like a salad.
 The best way to use it in cooking is to remove the salt a little bit and use them while they still have a salty taste.

-If you want to combine it with other ingredients, sakura goes well with the aroma of ume.
+If you want to combine it with other ingredients, sakura goes well with the aroma of ume (Japanese apricot).
 It can be made into sushi rolls or dressed with cucumbers.
-If the surrounding salt is not completely removed, it can be used as a cooking salt with the aroma of hijiki and cherry blossoms transferred.
+If the surrounding salt is kept before removing, it can be used as a cooking salt with sakura flavor.

 It is also interesting to combine hijiki with ingredients with similar textures, such as lotus root and kikurage mushrooms.
 Conversely, it makes a good accent when added to soft ingredients.